James L. Buckley: 1970

-On March 16, 1968, Robert F. Kennedy announced that he would seek the presidential nomination of the Democratic Party for the 1968 presidential election.
-After winning four primaries Kennedy was assassinated by Sirhan Sirhan in Los Angeles, California on June 6.
+U.S. Senator Robert F. Kennedy was assassinated by Sirhan Sirhan in Los Angeles, California on June 6, 1968.
 Kennedy's death left a vacancy in the United States Senate that would be filled through an appointment by Governor Nelson Rockefeller.
-John W. Gardner, John Lindsay, Burke Marshall, C. Douglas Dillon, Charles Goodell, Ogden Reid, and Whitney Young were all mentioned as possible candidates for the appointment.
-On August 11, a spokesman for Rockefeller stated that the main choices for the appointment were Gardner, Goodell, and Reid.
-On September 10, Rockefeller appointed Goodell, a member of the House of Representatives from the 38th congressional district, to fill the vacancy.
+On September 10, Rockefeller appointed Charles Goodell, a Republican member of the House of Representatives from the 38th congressional district, to fill the vacancy.
+Goodell sought election to a full term in 1970.

 On April 6, 1970, Buckley announced that he would seek the Conservative Party's senatorial nomination again.
-The Conservative State Committee convened inside Hotel McAlpin in Manhattan, New York City, on April 7, to select the party's nominees in the general election.
-Kevin P. McGovern attempted to force a primary campaign between himself and Buckley but failed to receive the 25% of delegate votes necessary for a primary.
-Buckley received nearly ninety percent of the delegate votes and the remainder was split between McGovern and abstaining delegates.
+The Conservative State Committee convened inside Hotel McAlpin in Manhattan on April 7, 1970 to select the party's nominee in the general election.
+Kevin P. McGovern attempted to force a primary campaign between himself and Buckley, but failed to receive the 25% of delegate votes necessary for a primary.
+Buckley received nearly ninety percent of the delegate votes and the remainder were split between McGovern and abstaining delegates.

 On June 20, F. Clifton White, Buckley's campaign manager, announced that Buckley's campaign would circulate petitions in an attempt to gain another ballot line named the Independent Alliance Party.
-Enough valid signatures were collected to gain the additional ballot line, but Secretary of State John P. Lomenzo ruled that the Independent Alliance's emblem, an outline of New York with Buckley's name inside, was illegal as New York's election law limited the number of times that a candidate's name could appear on a ballot line to one.
+Enough valid signatures were collected to gain the additional ballot line, but New York Secretary of State John P. Lomenzo ruled that the Independent Alliance's emblem, an outline of New York with Buckley's name inside, was illegal as New York's election law limited the number of times that a candidate's name could appear on a ballot line to one.
 Lomenzo later allowed the party onto the ballot after the emblem was changed to a shield with the letter "I" inside.

-In the general election Buckley defeated Goodell, and Ottinger.
-Although the Independent Alliance Party received over 100,000 votes in the general election, more than the 50,000 votes required to become an official party and automatic ballot access, it did not become an official party as its only candidate was Buckley, who ran in the Senate election and not in the gubernatorial election where the 50,000 votes were required to come from.
+Buckley ran as a pragmatic conservative.
+Both Goodell and Democrat Richard Ottinger were liberal candidates who opposed the Vietnam War.
+The liberalism of the two major-party candidates gave Buckley an opening.
+In the general election, Buckley prevailed with 39% of the vote.
+According to The New York Times, "the political cognoscenti were stunned" by Buckley's unexpected victory.

 1976

 In 1971, Buckley spoke to the Republican National Finance committee about running for reelection in the 1976 elections with the Republican nomination.
-Peter A. Peyser challenged him in the Republican primary, but Buckley defeated him.
-Buckley gained Rockefeller's support by agreeing to not support Ronald Reagan's campaign against Gerald Ford in the Republican presidential primaries.
+Peter A. Peyser challenged him in the Republican primary, but Buckley prevailed.
+Buckley gained Nelson Rockefeller's support by agreeing to not support Ronald Reagan's campaign against Gerald Ford in the Republican presidential primaries.
+Running on the Republican and Conservative lines, Buckley lost the general election to Democratic nominee Daniel Patrick Moynihan by a margin of 54% to 45%.

+1980

+After Democratic U.S. Senator Abraham Ribicoff opted not to seek re-election, Buckley ran for U.S. Senate from Connecticut as a Republican in 1980.
+In the Republican primary, he defeated Connecticut State Senator Richard Bozzuto.
+In the general election, he was defeated by Democrat Chris Dodd, 56% to 43%.